YuunYang/blog/_posts/2018-07-27-record-a-tree-algorithm.md

 author: yyk
 taxonomy: articles
 entries_layout: grid
-last_modified_at: 2018-07-28T13:44:00
+last_modified_at: 2018-07-29T11:19:00
 ---
-I computer science, a binary tree is type of data structure, in which each node has at most two children, and it is also a very common testing centre in postgraduate examinations.
+In computer science, a binary tree is type of data structure, in which each node has at most two children, and it is also a very common testing centre in postgraduate examinations.
 A binary tree has many characters and derive many ways of traversing a binary tree e.g. It not easy to understand a binary in a short time, and I will write down some about **Tree Traversal** through two algorithms in leetcode.

 ## Problem Description(1)